-9229 GRAPHIC DESIGN INTRODUCTION (1 hr)
+9229 GRAPHIC DESIGN INTRODUCTION (1 hr) Gr 9-12 0.5 credit

-The primary goal of Graphic Design Introduction is to introduce students to the publishing skills needed for the graphic design industry and/or higher education through various lessons, assignments, and projects.
-This course covers the following areas of study: Graphic Design industry overview, including career opportunities; safety; introduction to digital design and image development; introduction to image output; introduction to finishing operations; and applied academics related to Graphic Design.
-Students learn about layout, design, and elements of desktop and electronic publishing.
-Program software utilized: Adobe Creative Suite (InDesign and Photoshop).
-Students create an electronic portfolio by the end of Graphic Design Introduction.
+The primary goal of this course is to introduce students to the publishing skills needed for the graphic design industry and/or higher education through various lessons, assignments, and projects.
+This course covers the following areas of study: digital layout, design, electronic pre-press, scanning, desktop and electronic publishing, formatting, and manipulating text and graphics for print and the web.
+Computer safety procedures, work-based learning opportunities, and student leadership roles will be introduced and practiced throughout the course.
+Program software utilized: Adobe Creative Suite (InDesign, Illustrator, Photoshop, and Acrobat).
+A cumulative electronic portfolio produced upon completion of this course.